C. L. Moore: Later career

 From 1950 to 1956, Moore took a BA in English at the University of Southern California, completing a master's degree there in 1964.
 After Kuttner's death in 1958, Moore continued teaching his writing course at the University of Southern California until 1961, but permanently retired from writing any further literary fiction.
 Instead, working as "Catherine Kuttner", she carved out a short-lived career as a scriptwriter for Warner Bros. television, writing episodes of the westerns Sugarfoot, Maverick, and The Alaskans, as well as the detective series 77 Sunset Strip, all between 1958 and 1962.
 However, upon marrying Thomas Reggie (who was not a writer) in 1963, she ceased writing fiction entirely.

 Moore was the author guest of honor at Kansas City, Missouri's fantasy and science fiction convention BYOB-Con 6, held over the U.S. Memorial Day weekend in May 1976.
 She was a pro guest of honor at Denvention II (the 39th World Science Fiction Convention) in 1981.

 In a 1979 interview, she said that she and a writer friend were collaborating on a fantasy story, and how it could possibly form the basis of a new series.
 But nothing was ever published.

 In 1981, Moore received two annual awards for her career in fantasy literature: the World Fantasy Award for Life Achievement, chosen by a panel of judges at the World Fantasy Convention, and the Gandalf Grand Master Award, chosen by vote of participants in the World Science Fiction Convention.
 (Thus she became the eighth and final Grand Master of Fantasy, sponsored by the Swordsmen and Sorcerers' Guild of America, in partial analogy to the Grand Master of Science Fiction sponsored by the Science Fiction Writers of America.)

 Moore was an active member of the Tom and Terri Pinckard Science Fiction literary salon and a frequent contributor to literary discussions with the regular membership, including Robert Bloch, George Clayton Johnson, Larry Niven, Jerry Pournelle, Norman Spinrad, A. E. van Vogt, and others, as well as many visiting writers and speakers.

 Later life

 Moore developed Alzheimer's disease, but that was not obvious for several years.
 She had ceased to attend the meetings when she was nominated to be the first woman Grand Master of the Science Fiction Writers of America; the nomination was withdrawn at the request of her husband, Thomas Reggie, who said the award and ceremony would be at best confusing and likely upsetting to her, given the progress of her disease.
 She died on April 4, 1987, at her home in Hollywood, California.

+Influence

+Moore's work was cited as an influence by several later female writers of science fiction and fantasy, including Leigh Brackett, Marion Zimmer Bradley, Suzy McKee Charnas, C. J. Cherryh and Molly Tanzer.
+Moore's fiction was also an inspiration to male writers such as Jack Vance, Gene Wolfe, and Michael Moorcock.